lruusuvuori/42crunch-security-audit-plugin/README.md

 The plugin is maintained by support@42crunch.com.
 If you run into an issue, or have a question not answered here, you can create a support ticket at [support.42crunch.com](https://support.42crunch.com/).

-If you’re reporting an issue, please include:
+If you’re reporting an issue, do include:

-- the version of the plugin
+- The version of the Jenkins plugin
-- relevant logs and error messages
+- Relevant logs and error messages
-- steps to reproduce
+- Steps to reproduce the issue